 The Blossom team consists of native and bilingual professionals from different countries, highly qualified personnel, teachers, social workers, child education specialists, philologists and socio-cultural monitors.

 Raquel Martinez Ruiz – Founder and Director of Blossom.
-Graduated in “International Business Administration”.
+Diploma Master in Montessori Pegagogy, Graduated in “International Business Administration”.
 Spent many years enterprising various children’s projects in England within the field of health.
 Coordinator of the prestigious medical journal The Lancet.
-Qualified in recognised courses relating to Child Education: Child Psychology and Psychopathology, Sociocultural Monitora, also courses related to the Montessori methodology, Reggio Emilia, Waldorf…
+Qualified in recognised courses relating to Child Education: Child Psychology and Psychopathology, Sociocultural Monitora, also courses related to Reggio Emilia, Waldorf…

 Jonathan Webb BSc (Hons) MInstP – Joint Founder of the Project; spent many years working on volunteer projects in Belize, Honduras and Guatemala, with Voluntaries Over Seas.
 Formally educated in Physics, Mathematics and Computer Engineering, and has years of experience teachin Science, and working on Science Projects around the world.
 He was motivated to create a modern bilingual education center along with his wife Raquel Martinez Ruiz.

 Carolina Moreno Alba – Diploma in Social Education, specializing in Human Rights Education for Development, Culture of Peace and Intercultural Mediation.
 Graduated in Phytotherapy and herbal medicine.
 Expert in environmental education and agroecology.
 Master in Montessori Pegagogy.

 Beatriz Quintero – A Spanish bilingual instructor-educator and graduate of English Studies.
 Student’s assistant for two years and subsequently work experience in the English department of the University of Cadiz.
 Erasmus in Poland and worked as an Au Pair in Scotland.